Trikooo/ac-platform/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 See the [LICENSE](LICENSE) file for more details.

 ---